Dawson Creek: Transportation and infrastructure

-Dawson Creek is a regional node for air and rail services.
-The Dawson Creek Airport, which services commercial flights by Central Mountain Air, was built in 1963; its 1,524 m (5,000 ft) runway was paved in 1966.
-There are larger airports in Fort St. John and Grande Prairie that maintain more comprehensive flight schedules.
+The Dawson Creek Airport, was built in 1963; its 1,524 m (5,000 ft) runway was paved in 1966.
+Scheduled services were provided by various airlines over the years, the most recent being WestJet, but as of 2026 there are no commercial flights to the airport.
+There are larger airports in Fort St. John and Grande Prairie with existing scheduled services.

 Passenger rail service was available in Dawson Creek between 1931 and 1974.
 Service began when the Northern Alberta Railways (NAR) built its northwest terminus in the town and was extended in 1958 to Vancouver with a rail line through the Rocky Mountains.
 Passenger rail service ended as commodity shipments of grains, oil and gas by-products, and forestry products became more important in the resource-based economy.

 The city draws its water supply from the Kiskatinaw River, 18 km (11 mi) west of town.
 Before reaching the city, the water is pumped through a settling pond, two storage ponds, and a treatment plant where it is flocculated, filtered, and chlorinated.
 The city also provides drinking water for Pouce Coupe and rural residents.
 Sewage is processed by a lagoon system east of town and released into the Pouce Coupe River.

 Education

 Dawson Creek is located in School District 59 Peace River South which maintains four elementary schools (Tremblay, Frank Ross, Crescent Park, and Canalta elementary schools), and one high school (Dawson Creek Secondary School).

-Mountain Christian School is a K-12 private school located in the city.
-Notre Dame, a K-7 Catholic school, is also located there.
+Mountain Christian School is two-campus K-12 private school, which moved from its first location nestled in classrooms of a local church after purchasing the former Parkhill Elementary School in 2012 from School District 59.
+In 2022, MCS acquired the former Ron Pettigrew School (Omega Campus) which now serves as the High School Campus, while the Parkhill school (Alpha Campus) serves as the elementary and junior high campus.

+Notre Dame School is the lone Catholic school and serves students from K-7.

 Established in 1975, Northern Lights College has a campus in Dawson Creek that houses its Regional Administration and two Centres of Excellence.
 At Northern Lights College, students can earn a one-year certificate, a two-year diploma or associate degree, or complete upgrading courses to get their high school diploma.

 In 2019, the Ron Pettigrew Christian School, a K-12 Christian school affiliated with the Association of Christian Schools International, closed permanently.